KDE/kdewin-installer/readme.txt

 - The command line tool works currently well for gnuwin32 related packages.

-- The gui installer is in a very early state and is able to download and install gnuwin32 packages too.
+- The gui installer is able to download and install gnuwin32 packages too.

 NOTES
 =====
-- The installer created a file packages.txt, which contains all packages available on the download mirror.
+- The installer created package databases (flat textfile), which contains all packages available on the download mirror.

 - see doc/readme.txt for more informations about the idea and